Homemade Vanilla Extract with Vanilla Extract Labels

 - It is much more economical to make your own.
 I’ll talk more about the how-to later in the post.

-Quality matters!
-I suggest you invest in quality ingredients; this is an investment that will pay off for years to come.
+I suggest you invest in quality ingredients; this investment will pay off for years.

 What Alcohol Do I use to Make Vanilla Extract?